The Do’s And Don’ts Of Choosing Insulation For Your Loft

 How much loft insulation do I need?

-A loft should be insulated to 270mm – 300mm.
+As recommended by the government, a loft should be insulated to 270mm – 300mm.
 This is the optimum depth for loft insulation and will provide you with a U-value of 0.16W/mK or less.

 How much loft insulation do I already have?